 This past weekend I traveled to the Conowingo Dam at the Susquehanna River along the PA/MD border to see the Bald Eagles who spend the winter here.

 The Conowingo Dam is one of the largest non-federal hydroelectric facilities in the US, and when it is generating electricity fish and water are sucked into the dam through large turbines.
-The presence of these fish attracts large numbers of Great Blue Herons, Gulls, and Bald Eagles.
+The presence of these fish attracts large numbers of Great Blue Heron, Gulls, and Bald Eagle.

 I am reminded that there was a time not too long ago when the presence of even one Eagle along this river was a big deal because the Bald Eagle population crashed due to the bioaccumulation of DDT in their systems.
 According to the US Fish and Wildlife Service:

 DDT and its residues washed into nearby waterways, where aquatic plants and fish absorbed it.
 Bald eagles, in turn, were poisoned with DDT when they ate the contaminated fish.
 The chemical interfered with the ability of the birds to produce strong eggshells.
 As a result, their eggs had shells so thin that they often broke during incubation or otherwise failed to hatch.
 DDT also affected other species such as peregrine falcons and brown pelicans.